bonitasoft/bonita-doc/md/timers-execution.md

 ## Execution mechanism

-Their execution are delegated to the **Quartz Job Scheduler**, a popular Java scheduling library.
+Their execution is delegated to the **Quartz Job Scheduler**, a popular Java scheduling library.

 ## Change timers execution data